Fuzzy transformations and extremality of Gibbs measures for the Potts model on a Cayley tree: Preliminaries

 where $F: h=(h_1, \dots,h_{q-1})\in R^{q-1}\to F(h,\theta)=(F_1,\dots,F_{q-1})\in R^{q-1}$ is defined as

 $\theta=\exp(J\beta)$, $S(x)$ is the set of direct successors of $x$ and $h_x=\left(h_{1,x},\dots,h_{q-1,x}\right)$ with

 \end{thm}

-From Theorem \ref{ep} it follows that for any $h=\{h_x,\ \ x\in V\}$ satisfying (\ref{p***}) there exists a unique SGM $\mu$ for Potts model.
+From Theorem \ref{ep} it follows that for any $h=\{h_x,\ \ x\in V\}$ satisfying (\ref{p***}) there exists a unique SGM $\mu$ for the Potts model.

+To compare with the literature we remark that the quantities $\exp(\tilde h_{i,x})$ define a boundary law in the sense of Definition 12.10 in Georgii's book \cite{Ge}.
+Here one should take the boundary law $z_{x,y}(i)=\exp(\tilde h_{i,x})$, where $y$ is the unique neighbor of $x$ that lies closer to $x^0$.
+Now all the other $z_{x,y}$'s can be calculated inductively from these using the definition of a boundary law, and this always yields a unique and well-defined boundary law.

+The equation (\ref{p***}) can be written as the equation (12.15) in \cite{Ge} for $z_{x,y}(i)$ normalized at $q$, i.e, assuming $z_{x,y}(q)\equiv 1$.
+Note that for a given $h_x=(h_{1,x},\dots,h_{q-1,x})$, assuming that $\tilde{h}_{q,x}$ is also some given number one can obtain $\tilde h_{i,x}$, $i=1,\dots,q-1$ from (\ref{hh}).
+Here the normalization of the boundary law mentioned above corresponds to the $\tilde{h}_{q,x}\equiv 0$.
+Thus by the normalization we reduce the $q$ dimensional vector to the $q-1$ dimensional vector.
+One can normalize the $q$ dimensional vector by the normalization at any other coordinate instead of $q$th coordinate.
+In this paper for definiteness we only consider the normalization at $q$.

-To compare with the literature we remark that the quantities $\exp(\tilde h_{i,x})$ define a boundary law in the sense of Definition 12.10 in Georgii's book \cite{Ge} .
-Compare also Theorem 12.2 therein which describes the connection between boundary laws and finite-volume marginals of splitting Gibbs measures for general spin models and general volumes (of which formula (2.2) is a special case).
-Looking to marginals on volumes which consist of two adjacent sites from that expression in particular the relation between boundary law and the transition matrix for the associated Markov chain (splitting Gibbs measure) is immediately obtained.
+Compare also Theorem 12.2 in \cite{Ge} which describes the connection between boundary laws and finite-volume marginals of splitting Gibbs measures for general spin models.
+Formula (\ref{p*}) is a special case of this, since it was claimed only for volumes $V_n$ which were assumed to be balls on the graph.
+However, from the defining property of boundary laws as solutions to the fixed point equation it follows immediately that \eqref{p*} extends to general subtrees $V_n$ of any shape, where $W_n$ is the inner boundary.
+For marginals on the two-site volumes which consist of two adjacent sites $x,y$, assuming a translation-invariant boundary law $z$ we have in the case of the Potts model

+From this the relation between the boundary law and the transition matrix for the associated tree-indexed Markov chain\footnote{We recall that a tree-indexed Markov chain is defined as follows.
+Suppose we are given a tree $\mathcal T$ with vertex set $V$, a probability measure $\nu$, and a transition matrix $\mathbb{P}=(P_{ij})_{i,j\in \Phi}$ on the finite set $\Phi=\{1,\dots,q\}$.
+We can obtain a tree indexed Markov chain $X : V \to \Phi$ by choosing $X(x^0)$ according to $\nu$ and choosing $X(v)$, for each vertex $v\ne x^0$, using the transition probabilities given the value of its parent, independently of everything else.
+See Definition 12.2 in \cite{Ge} for a detailed definition.
+In our case the matrix $\mathbb{P}$ is given by formula (\ref{epe2})} (splitting Gibbs measure) is immediately obtained from the formula of the conditional probability.
+Indeed, the corresponding transition matrix giving the probability to go from a state $i$ at site $x$ to a state to $j$ at the neighbor $y$ is then